CX-Box/cxbox-doc/docs/widget/type/tree/tree.md

     ```

      **Step5** Add button `create` and widget with type `Form` to corresponding **.widget.json**.

     `options`.`create`: Name widget that appears when you click a button

+     The position of a newly created row inside its node is defined by

+    `options`.`tree`.`insertPosition` start places it before the already loaded rows of the node, end places it after them

     ```json
     --8<--
     {{ external_links.github_raw_doc }}/widgets/tree/actions/create/withwidget/MyExample3279Tree.widget.json